9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 indicates that we are exporting both the type and all of its constructors.

-It might seem strange that we can export a type\'s name (i.e. its type constructor), but not its value constructors.
+It might seem strange that we can export a type's name (i.e. its type constructor), but not its value constructors.
 The ability to do this is
 important: it lets us hide the details of a type from its users, making the type *abstract*.
-If we cannot see a type\'s value constructors, we cannot pattern match against a value of that type, nor can we construct a new value of that type.
-Later in this chapter, we\'ll discuss some situations in which we might want to make a type abstract.
+If we cannot see a type's value constructors, we cannot pattern match against a value of that type, nor can we construct a new value of that type.
+Later in this chapter, we'll discuss some situations in which we might want to make a type abstract.

 If we omit the exports (and the parentheses that enclose them) from a